-- BI 107 is spread over two semesters; 5 credits will be earned at the end of the second part of the course pending successful completion of both parts of the course. - Higher level science courses may be recommended as substitutions for students considering admission to the NHTI RN program in the future.
+- + BI 107 is spread over two semesters; 5 credits will be earned at the end of the second part of the course pending successful completion of both parts of the course. - Higher level science courses may be recommended as substitutions for students considering admission to the NHTI RN program in the future. - # Indicates major field courses.